Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 1. Log into your Jira instance as an admin.
 2. Click the admin dropdown and choose Add-ons.
 The Find new apps or Find new add-ons screen loads.
-3. Locate SpiraPlan app for Jira.
+3. Locate the "SpiraTest" app for Jira.
 4. Click Install to download and install your app.
 5. Click Close in the "Installed and ready to go" dialog.
 6. Now you need to configure the add-on to connect to your SpiraPlan instance.